AidanJSmith/AidanJSmith/README.md

 ### Currently I'm... :shipit:
-- Taking off the month of July to hike the entire [Colorado Trail](https://coloradotrail.org) alone. ⛰️
 - Building neat software ahead of Neuralink's human studies 💻
 - Finally getting around to reading Gödel Escher Bach 📘

 ### Previously, I... 👨‍💻
 - Worked as a Software Engineer for Chess.com, where I built lots of neat features and played a lot of chess ♟️
-- Wrote over 100,000 words of notes in markdown and latex in [Obsidian](https://obsidian.md/) for my classes... and curiousity
 - Built [Neuralink's Website](Neuralink.com)
+- Took off a month to hike the entire [Colorado Trail](https://coloradotrail.org) alone. ⛰️
 - Won NuevaHacks III out of over 400 teams with some friendos

 ### Let's chat! 📫